gouli/address_phonenumber/README.txt

 ---INSTALLATION---

 [1] Install the Drupal 8 and Address module.
-[2] Download Address Phonenumber module and enable it.
+[2] Download Address Phonenumber module
+[3] Run the composer update command because we need "giggsey/libphonenumber-for-php" library for phonenumber verification.
+[4] Enable the address Phonenumber module.
-[3] Go to config -> people -> user profiles and click on to Profile types tab.
+[5] Go to config -> people -> user profiles and click on to Profile types tab.
    * There is a default profile type Customer is present so click on manage fields.
    * Now you can add new field "Address with Phonenumber".